Skip to Content

 Cat owners will say that the orange tabby cat is probably the most affectionate type of tabby.
 Because of their gentle and good nature, tabbies are a popular choice for therapy animals, and having one will certainly make you feel better and happier.

-5. Health & Lifespan
+7. Health And Lifespan

 Credit: Shutterstock